Pyrdacor/Ambermoon.net/FAQ.md

 No don't worry.
 There is a crash backup savegame.
 It is stored as Save.99 inside the savegame folder (often a folder called "Saves" next to the Ambermoon.net executable).
 You might want to backup this folder on your own after the crash.
 When you continue a game, the game automatically detects the crash savegame and asks if you want to load it.
 After loading the backup is deleted!
 So make sure you back it up yourself or save immediately after loading it.

+5. On my Mac the game won't start.
+It says that Ambermoon.net is damaged and can't be opened.

+There is an option which only allows apps from the app store to be used.
+As I don't want to pay 99$ each year to be able to publish through the store or sign my app, you have to disable this option for Ambermoon.net.
+This is a general problem of applications outside the app store, so you can find instructions on the web.

 # Häufig gestellte Fragen